ragingbull24/Debian-Post-Install-Guide/README.md

 ## Google Chrome browser install (APT)

 * This method allows to update Google Chrome with `apt update`, if you prefer to use a flatpak (containerized) browser, omit this step and proceed below
-* Download and install the Google signing key:
+* Download and install the Google GPG signing key:
 ```
 wget -qO- https://dl.google.com/linux/linux_signing_key.pub \
   | gpg --dearmor \